Brennall/HFH-SRD/Chapter07.md

 The Retribution by Crime table can be used to find an appropriate punishment for various charges.
 Punishments can include various forms of fines, humiliation, torture, mutilation, enslavement, exile, and execution.
 A perpetrator who cannot pay a fine is indentured to work off the fine.
 Perpetrators work off fines at a rate of 3gp per month.
 A perpetrator who can pay three times the amount of a fine can avoid other associated punishments.

 EXAMPLE: Reingo the Ruthless, a 1st level thief, is caught stealing a bundle of rare furs (500gp) and charged with theft (-2).
 Reingo is quite uncharismatic (-2) and the evidence looks bad (the 1d4 roll scores +1, while the 1d8 roll scores -5, for a -4 penalty).
 Since Reingo has been a loyal follower, his boss Joanna hires the best available attorney (+3) for 100gp and spends 350gp on bribes (+2).
-Reingo’s will roll on the Crime and Punishment table with a -3 on the die roll.
+Reingo's will roll on the Crime and Punishment table with a -3 on the die roll.
 He rolls an 8, reduced by 3, for a score of 5, resulting in a Conviction.
 Reingo will be whipped and fined 500gp.

 ### Retribution by Crime Table